loryvi/loryvi/README.md

 </p>

 ### ( ◡‿◡ *) A little more about me...
-<p>🔭 I like details and I’ve worked as a Frontend Developer, where I enjoyed making responsive and turning the User Design into reality. </p>
+<p>🔭 I like details and I’ve worked as a Frontend Developer, where I enjoyed making responsive and turning the User Design into reality.
+But currently, I am learning C#.
+I personally think it's easier than javascript. (.❛ ᴗ ❛.) </p>
 <p>🎓 Tumblr got me into taking Computer Science as a Degree.
 Ever since I was young, I loved tinkering on computer and I started coding when I was 13!
 My first language was CSS. </p>
 <p>🎨 Aside from coding, journaling has been a hobby of mine ever since.
 It is fun to document memories and reminisce them later on. </p>
 <p>💡 A life-long learner.
 Everyday you always learn new things.
 Did you know there's is no number from 1 to 999 includes the letter "a" in its word form?  </p>